Wexner Foundation: History

-In the early 1980s, Leslie Wexner decided that what the Jewish community and Israel needed most was stronger leaders.
-When established Jewish organizations showed relatively little interest in investing in the development of leaders, Les decided to take up the mission with his own private philanthropy.

-Originally, Les founded two separate organizations to pursue this mission: The Wexner Heritage Foundation and the Wexner Graduate Fellowship.
-The Wexner Heritage Foundation created the Wexner Heritage Program to strengthen volunteer leaders.
-The Wexner Graduate Fellowship was created for emerging professional Jewish leaders.
+In the early 1980s, Leslie Wexner founded two separate organizations designed to foster strong leadership in Israel's public sector, and Jewish professional and volunteer leadership in North America.
+The Wexner Heritage Program was created to strengthen volunteer leaders.
+The Wexner Graduate Fellowship was created for emerging professional Jewish leaders and in 2006 was renamed The Wexner Graduate Fellowship/Davidson Scholars Program when the William Davidson Foundation joined as a partner.
 The Wexner Israel Fellowship was created for mid-career Israeli public officials.
 In the 1990s, Abigail Wexner joined her husband in charting the Wexner philanthropic vision and their roles as chairmen.
-In 2003, the two foundations merged, and since then The Wexner Foundation has run its programs as a unified organization under Abigail and Les's leadership.
+In 2003, the two foundations merged, and since then The Wexner Foundation has run its programs as a unified organization under the couple's leadership.
 The Foundation has also added new programs to expand upon its mission of strengthening Jewish leaders.
-Since 2013, The Wexner Foundation has launched four additional programs: Wexner Service Corps (2013), Wexner Field Fellowship (2013), Wexner Senior Leaders (2014), and The Wexner Summits (2015).
+Since 2013, The Wexner Foundation has launched five additional programs: Wexner Service Corps (2013), Wexner Field Fellowship (2013), Wexner Senior Leaders (2014-2023), Wexner Davidson Fellowship (2024) and Wexner Resilient Leaders (2025).
+Since 2023, three programs have ended – Wexner Graduate Fellowship/Davidson Scholars Program, Wexner Israel Fellows, and Wexner Senior Leaders.

-The first of The Foundation's core programs was founded in 1985.
+The first of the foundation's core programs was founded in 1985.
 Leslie Wexner and Rabbi Herbert A. Friedman, the former CEO of the National United Jewish Appeal, established the Wexner Heritage Program.
-This program's mission statement, according to the Wexner Foundation website, is "to educate Jewish communal leaders in the history, thought, traditions and contemporary challenges of the Jewish people."
+This program's mission statement, according to the Wexner Foundation website, is "to educate Jewish communal leaders in the history, thought, traditions, and contemporary challenges of the Jewish people."

 In 1988, the Wexner Graduate Fellowship Program was founded by the Wexner Foundation.
 It awards scholarships to 20 exceptional individuals in North America who wish to obtain degrees in Jewish education, Jewish leadership, rabbinical studies, or cantorate studies.
 The mission of this program is "to encourage promising candidates to successfully meet the challenges of professional Jewish leadership in the North American Jewish community."
+In 2006, the Wexner Foundation brought in the William Davidson Foundation as a partner and the program was renamed the Wexner Graduate Fellowship/Davidson Scholars Program.
+The program ended in 2023.

-The Wexner Israel Fellowship Program was created in 1989.
-It is a partnership between the Wexner Foundation and Harvard University's John F. Kennedy School of Government.
-The program annually selects up to 10 Israeli public officials and/or nonprofit leaders to participate in leadership seminars while they pursue a mid-career Master of Public Administration (MPA) degree at the Kennedy School.
-The goal of this program, according to the Wexner Foundation website, is "To provide Israel's next generation of public leaders with advanced training in public management and leadership development, thus enhancing the quality of democracy and the institutional vitality of Israel's public sector."
+The Wexner Israel Fellowship Program was created in 1989 and ended in 2024.
+It was a partnership between the Wexner Foundation and Harvard University's John F. Kennedy School of Government.
+The program annually selected up to 10 Israeli public officials and/or nonprofit leaders to participate in leadership seminars while they pursued a mid-career Master of Public Administration (MPA) degree at the Kennedy School.
+The goal of this program, according to the Wexner Foundation website, is "to provide Israel's next generation of public leaders with advanced training in public management and leadership development, thus enhancing the quality of democracy and the institutional vitality of Israel's public sector."

-The Wexner Foundation headquarters are located in New Albany, Ohio.
-Smaller Wexner Foundation offices can be found in New York City and Israel.
+The Wexner Foundation headquarters are located in New Albany, Ohio with an office in Jerusalem, Israel.
 The president of the Wexner Foundation is Rabbi B. Elka Abrahamson.